Name of Music Notes – A B/H C D E F G and DO RE MI FA SOL LA SI/TI

 Music Rests (Whole Rest, Half Rest…)

-For each music note, there is a music rest of equivalent value.
+For each note duration, there is a music rest of equivalent value.